How To Create an Individual Container in Arctos Object Tracking (e.g. Freezer Box with Positions)

 - Click Edit Container.

-- Go to the Container Type dropdown and select “Freezer Box” or the appropriate container type for your usage.
+- Go to the Container Type dropdown and select the appropriate container type for your usage.

 - If freezer box has been selected, the dimensions should autopopulate.
-For any other container type, enter dimensions and number of positions as appropriate.
+For any other container type, enter dimensions as appropriate. caution! make sure the dimensions will accomodate the containers that will be placed in the individual positions within this container.

-- Tissues can be scanned into position using a scanner programmed to TAB.
-For a 9x9 box in a freezer box with 100 positions, leave the last row and column blank.
+- Containers can be scanned into position using a scanner programmed to TAB.

-- Parts may not be deleted from a positions form.
-To delete or reposition, the part must be moved elsewhere and then back into the correct position.
-On moving a part, hit the Refresh on your browser to see the new position and eliminate the old postion.
+- Containers may not be deleted from a position.
+To delete or reposition, the container must be moved elsewhere and then back into the correct position.
+After moving a container, hit the Refresh on your browser to see the changes in position.

 This is not recommended, as it is preferable to create all barcodes as labels first and then convert them as needed.
 But if you have to create a container de novo, it is possible to use this form.
 The barcode used cannot currently be in use for another container.